Riding is something most people don’t have to do, but rather feel compelled to, for a wide variety of reasons ranging from passion to practicality.

 - The use of riding boots, jacket, gloves, etc., is effective in preventing or reducing abrasions and lacerations, which are frequent but rarely severe injuries.

 Pride has everything to do with it; it will kill you.
-Put it aside and enroll in a Riding Course today, it could save your life!
+Put it aside, visit the Academies page and enrol in a Riding Course today, it could save your life!